lumenthi/Linux-From-Scratch/README.md

 ![lfs](demo.gif)

 ## Description
-- Unfortunately, due to the size of the image, i'm not able to upload it in github
+- Unfortunately, due to the size of the image, i'm not able to upload it on github
 - Manual written writeup is available through the writeup folder with all detailed steps
 ### Version
 - This system uses a compiled Linux kernel in its version 4.15.3